NatashaL/feature-extraction-4-eye-movements/README.md

 A Matlab feature extraction module for eye movements represented in raw (x,y) coordinates

 ---
-The dataset of eye movements is property of EMVIC (emvic.org).
-If needed, request it from there.
+Refer to EMVIC (emvic.org) for the eye movements dataset.